david-gaspard/msmodel/README.md

 [EXEC] Wavefun, 4 thr,    1/   1 seed | 00:00:01 [##############################] 100.00% ETA 00:00:00...
 ```
 This display provides the user with the relevant information about the simulation, especially the type of random [medium](#medium).
 In particular, it shows a progress bar and tries to estimate the remaining time.
-In this regard, `ETA` means _estimated time of arrival_.
+In this regard, `ETA` means _estimated time of arrival_ or _accomplishment_.
-Since the program is multi-threaded, the number of threads is displayed (`thr` means _threads_).
+Since the program is multi-threaded, the number of threads is also displayed (`thr` means _threads_).
 At the end of the computation, a line looking like
 ```
 ====== Data saved to 'out/d2/ball/max/n100_L7XJOX8Y.dat'
 ```
-is printed to inform the user where the results have been saved.
+is printed to indicate the user where the results have been saved.
 To plot the results, one can apply `msplot` to the this file (see also [msplot](#msplot)):
 ```
 ./msplot out/d2/ball/max/n100_L7XJOX8Y.dat